allpix-squared/allpix-squared/src/modules/DepositionGenerator/README.md

 -->

 # DepositionGenerator
-**Maintainer**: Simon Spannagel (simon.spannagel@cern.ch)
+**Maintainer**: Simon Spannagel (simon.spannagel@cern.ch) **Status**: Functional
-**Status**: Functional
 **Output**: DepositedCharge, MCParticle, MCTrack

 ### Description

 This module allows to read primary particles produced by Monte Carlo event generators from files in different data formats, and to emit them to a Geant4 `ParticleGun`.
-The particles are then tracked through the setup using Geant4, and the resulting energy deposits are convected to `DepositedCharge` objects and dispatched to the subsequent simulation chain.
+The particles are then tracked through the setup using Geant4, and the resulting energy deposits are converted to `DepositedCharge` objects and dispatched to the subsequent simulation chain.
 The different file formats can be selected via the `model` parameter, the path to the data file has to be provided via the `file_name` configuration parameter.

+Events are read consecutively from the generator event data and event number are matched.
+This means that the event with number 5 in Allpix Squared will contain the data from event number 5 of the generator data file.
+If events are missing in the generator data, no primary particles are generated in Allpix Squared and the event remains empty.

 This module inherits functionality from the DepositionGeant4 modules and several of its parameters have their origin there.
 A detailed description of these configuration parameters can be found in the respective module documentation.
-The parameter `number_of_particles` here refers to full shower developments instead of individual particles, there can be multiple particles per shower.
 The number of electron/hole pairs created by a given energy deposition is calculated using the mean pair creation energy [@chargecreation], fluctuations are modeled using a Fano factor assuming Gaussian statistics [@fano].
 Default values of both parameters for different sensor materials are included and automatically selected for each of the detectors.
 A full list of supported materials can be found elsewhere in the manual.
 These can be overwritten by specifying the parameters `charge_creation_energy` and `fano_factor` in the configuration.